j3k0/cordova-plugin-purchase-documentation/guides/subscription-android.md

+# Subscription on Android

+In this guide, we will build a small application with a subscription that works on Android with Google Play.

-We will proceed in steps: setup, initialization, presentation and purchase.'
+We will proceed in steps: setup, initialization, presentation and purchase.

-Before moving on with this guide, you have to:
+First some setup.
+If you already have

 1. Install NodeJS and Cordova
 2. Setup your Cordova project